 The Company performs risk assessment at the end of each year.
 Series of risk workshops and interviews are held with middle and top managements to collect their opinions on risks.
 Identified key risks are assessed based on the predefined qualitative and quantitative criteria.
-The risk analysis results with prioritised top risks, risk mitigation proposal and risk appetite, are then reported to the Company's Senior Management and Audit Committee of the Board for their reference in strategic decision.
+The risk analysis results with prioritized top risks, risk mitigation proposal and risk appetite, are then reported to the Company's senior management and Audit Committee for their reference in decision.

-The trends of top risks are also tracked by the Risk team.
-In the middle of the year, the team re-visits those top risks and an updated assessment result is presented to Senior Management and Audit Committee for their oversight.
+The trends of top risks are also tracked by the risk team.
+In the middle of the year, the team re-visits those top risks and an updated assessment result is presented to senior management and Audit Committee for their oversight.